 Consider a holiday road trip to and through several colorful national parks.

-RIM ROCK DRIVE, COLORADO NATIONAL MONUMENT
+RIM ROCK DRIVE, COLORADO

 in the autumnal vibes by visiting sunset-tinted canyons on a spectacular drive

 through Colorado National Monument.
 Situated in the

 greater Colorado Plateau, this park features breathtaking landscapes of

 sheer-walled, red rock canyons hundreds of millions of years old.

 park by driving along Rim Rock Drive, a 23-mile trek that offers a bird’s